Archailign/praxibility-ebl/CONTRIBUTING.md

 - GitHub contributors page
 - Project documentation (for major features)

-## License
+## Licence

-By contributing to EBL, you agree that your contributions will be licensed under the Apache License 2.0.
+By contributing to EBL, you agree that your contributions will be licensed under the Apache Licence 2.0.

 ---